cah6/cah6.github.io/_posts/technology/2019-04-20-nix-haskell-3.md

 in
   import reflex-platform {}
 ```
-use this in our `default.nix` by changing line 1 to import this file instead of looking at a sub-folder:
+Use this in our `default.nix` by changing line 1 to import this file instead of looking at a sub-folder:
 ```nix
 { reflex-platform ? import ./reflex-platform.nix {} }:
 ...